blandideas/WedPlanLive/CLOUDWAYS-DEPLOYMENT.md

 ### Updating the Application

+When using the recommended Git deployment method with our deployment hook:

 1. Push changes to your GitHub repository
-2. If using Git deployment, click "Pull" in your Cloudways dashboard
+2. Click "Pull" in your Cloudways dashboard
+3. The deployment hook will automatically:
+   - Set up the necessary environment
+   - Use the bundled server file
+   - Create the app.js runner
+4. No manual build steps required

+If using manual deployment:
+1. Rebuild locally using `node scripts/cloudways-custom-build.cjs`
-3. If using manual deployment, rebuild locally and upload the new files
+2. Upload the new files via SFTP
-4. Restart the Node.js process
+3. Restart the Node.js process

 ### Monitoring